robotpy/robotpy-crio/README.txt

     Run Start|Programs|Wind River|
     VxWorks 6.3 and General Purpose Technologies|VxWorks Development Shell.
     CD to the directory where you cloned the git repository.
-Run "make dist".
+Run the
+    following:

+        make all
+        make dist

 Step 6: Robot Installation